intendia-oss/autorest/README.md

  to which segment the matrix param applies, @Encoded still not supported)
 * *@Consumer* and *@Producer*

-All included implementations requires to use [RxJava][rxjava] types (Observable, Single or Completable) as return types.
+All included implementations requires using [RxJava][rxjava] types (Observable, Single or Completable) as return types.
-This is mandatory to share the same interface between the client and the server, because the server requires a synchronous return value but the client requires an asynchronous one.
+This is mandatory to share the same interface between the client and the server, because the server requires a synchronous return value, but the client requires an asynchronous one.
 [RxJava][rxjava] types allows to get both strategies using the same type.
-Also those containers describe perfectly all available JSON responses, empty, one and many objects (see response containers) which make client implementation and response parsing much easier.
+Also, those containers describe perfectly all available JSON responses, empty, one and many objects (see response containers) which make client implementation and response parsing much easier.

 ## Download